Unaffiliated Summer Programs

 - No financial assistance is available through Northwestern for Unaffiliated Summer programs: This includes federal loans, federal/state grants, Northwestern scholarship, parent/private loans, and other forms of aid.
 Read more about financial considerations for unaffiliated summer programs below.

-- Citizenship or residency in the country of study: If you intend to study in a country where you have citizenship and/or permanent residency, alert the Unaffiliated Programs Adviser as soon as possible as there may be a different process you to follow.
+- Citizenship or residency in the country of study: If you intend to study in a country where you have citizenship and/or permanent residency, alert the Unaffiliated Programs Adviser as soon as possible as there may be a different process for you to follow.

 - Non-credit participation: If you are pursuing a summer program for the experience and are not interested in transferring credit back to Northwestern, refer to the Non-credit Participation section below.